Improper vs finitely additive distributions as limits of countably additive probabilities: Comparison of convergence modes on examples

-Let's examine the set of FAP limits of $\pi_n=\delta_n$ obtained with Stone's definition of FAP convergence (see Section \ref{section.FAPlimit}).
-For any subset $A$, there exits a subsequence $\{\pi_{n_k}\}$ such that $\pi_{n_k}(A)$ convergences to $\pi(A)$.
-So, $\pi(A)\in\{0,1\}.$ Therefore the FAP limits of $\pi_n$ in Stone's sense are all \textit{remote} FAPs, that is diffuse FAPs $\pi$ such that $\pi(A)\in\{0,1\}$, as defined by \citet[][p.92]{dubi1975}.
+Let $\pi$ be a FAP limit points.
+For any subset $A$, there exists a subsequence $\{\pi_{n_k}\}$ such that $\pi_{n_k}(A)$ convergences to $\pi(A)$.
+So, $\pi(A)\in\{0,1\}.$ Therefore $\pi$ is any \textit{remote} FAP, that is a diffuse FAP such that $\pi(A)\in\{0,1\}$, as defined by \citet[][p.
+92]{dubi1975}.
 This also proves the existence of remote FAPs.
-Note that a remote distribution is neither BS uniform nor SI and therefore cannot be LRF uniform.
+Note that a remote FAP is neither BS uniform nor SI and therefore cannot be LRF uniform.
+As a remark, the extended FAP limits of $\pi_n$ are all the diffuse FAPs.